-Performance: The bar chart and performance table give some indication of the risks of investing in the Fund by comparing the performance of the Fund's Class I shares to the performance of a broad-based market index.
-You should be aware of the Fund's past performance (before and after taxes) may not be an indication of how the Fund will perform in the future.
+Performance: The bar chart and performance table below show the variability of the Fund's returns, which is some indication of the risks of investing in the Fund.
+The bar chart shows performance of the Fund's Class I shares for each calendar year since the Fund's inception.
+The performance table compares the performance of the Fund's shares to the performance of a broad-based market index.
+You should be aware that the Fund's past performance (before and after taxes) may not be an indication of how the Fund will perform in the future.
 Updated performance information is available at no cost by visiting www.recurrentadvisors.com or by calling 1-833-RECURRENT (1-833-732-8773).